Ad Insertion Policies

 - Begin playback automatically after: enter the amount of seconds after which playback begins automatically.

 - Pause ad Settings: enable or disable Pause ad functionality.

 - Enable or disable the delivery of overlay ads.

 - Display for: the amount of time the overlay is visible before hiding automatically.
-Choose on a scale from 5-30 seconds.
+Choose on a scale from 5 to 30 seconds.
 The default setting is 15 seconds.

 - New overlay every: the number of minutes that need to pass before a new overlay impression appears.
-Choose on a scale between 1-10 minutes.
+Choose on a scale from 1 to 10 minutes.
 The default setting is 4 minutes.